gao-hongnan/common-utils/transformer/transformer.md

 [Attention Notations](#attention-notations) section.

 - $D$: embedding dimension.
 In the paper it is denoted as $d_{\text{model}}$.
-    We will use $D$ to stay consistent with the rest of the notes.
   - $d$: index of an element in the embedding vector.
 - $L$: sequence length.
   - $i$: index of a token in the sequence.